tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_diving_into_dot_notation.md

 To access glove, you would use `data.items[2]`.

 `glove` is the third item in the array.
+(You can't access an item directly in an array by the item's name &mdash; only by its position.
+Usually, programmers loop through an array and pull out values that match.)

 {: .note}
 With most programming languages, you usually start counting at `0`, not `1`.